Guidelines for Graduate Study

 2. Each graduate student enrolled in the Master of Science Non-thesis program must be examined by an exam committee of at least 3 faculty members appointed by the Chair of the Department of Biological Sciences in consultation with the advisor.
 If the student fails the exam on the first attempt, a second attempt must be made the following semester (including summer semesters).
 Failing the comprehensive oral examination a second time will result in dismissal from the program.
 (Changed August 19, 2002).

 J. Residence Requirement

-A student pursuing a Master of Science or Master of Arts degree must, at some time, satisfactorily complete one semester, or one summer enrollment term of at least five consecutive weeks duration, as a regularly-enrolled, full-time graduate student.
+A student pursuing a Master of Science Thesis Option or Master of Science Non-thesis degree must, at some time, satisfactorily complete one semester, or one summer enrollment term of at least five consecutive weeks duration, as a regularly-enrolled, full-time graduate student.
 A graduate student enrolled in seven or more semester hours in a given semester during the academic year, or in four or more semester hours during a five-week summer term is classified as a full-time student.
 (Changed August 19, 2002).

 K. Time Limit